Vehicle-to-Everything Cooperative Perception for Autonomous Driving

 \subsection{Agent Heterogeneity}

 Although CP systems have made significant progress, it is important to acknowledge that these improvements often assume that the agents involved are uniform.
-In reality, it is difficult to achieve uniformity in agent configuration and sensor equipment across connected agents, including CAVs and infrastructures, due to varying preferences among system developers and automobile manufacturers.
-Therefore, it is necessary to prioritize finding solutions to the practical challenges of enabling effective collaboration among diverse agents within V2X systems.
+In reality, it is difficult to achieve uniformity in agent configuration and sensor equipment across connected agents due to varying preferences among system developers and automobile manufacturers.
+Therefore, it is necessary to prioritize finding solutions to the practical challenges of agent heterogeneity, including model and data discrepancies among agents.